AC8801/pi-blaster/README.md

 ## How to install

-### Arch Linux

-Thanks to [Patrick Wozniak](https://github.com/patlux), you can easily install pi-blaster on archlinux with:

-    yaourt -S pi-blaster-git

-And activate the systemd-service with:

-    sudo systemctl enable pi-blaster

-### Build your own deb package and install with dpkg

-The Debian package relies on systemd which means you must have Raspbian 8 or later (aka "Jessie").
-Run `cat /etc/debian_version`) to check what version you are currently running.

-Install the debian tools required to compile and prepare the package:

-    sudo apt-get install debhelper dh-autoreconf dh-systemd dpkg-dev \
-      init-system-helpers autoconf

-And build the package:

-    dpkg-buildpackage -us -uc -i && sudo dpkg -i ../pi-blaster*.deb

 ### Build and install directly from source

 The build environment is based on Autotools to allow for compilation on the